 From the diverse set of challenges in structure generation, I particularly focus on plasma etching of high aspect ratio structures, ion implantation, annealing, and oxidation processes.

 Once fabricated, the current transport behavior must be evaluated to determine the device’s electrical characteristics.
 Due to the nanometer-sized geometries, quantum mechanical effects emerge which must additionally be considered.

-An attractive new approach to model future nanoelectronic devices is based on the Wigner formalism, which provides an attractive alternative to the non-equilibrium Green’s function formalism.
+An attractive new approach to model future nanoelectronic devices is based on solving the Wigner-Boltzmann equation.
 Both stochastic and deterministic methods have been applied to solve the one-dimensional Wigner equation.
-However, only the Wigner Monte Carlo method, using the signed-particle technique, has made multi-dimensional Wigner simulations viable thus far; a multi-dimensional approach is essential for the simulation of realistic semiconductor devices.
+However, only the Wigner Monte Carlo method, using the signed-particle technique, has made two-dimensional Wigner simulations viable thus far.